AsadGulbahar/supermarketcomparisonapp/README.md

-# I do not think you will be able to run it as the database is hosted locally on my laptop
+# You will be able to run it as the database is hosted locally on my laptop

 ## Local development